-One of the worst things I see when a guy is starting to grow out a beard is how unruly it is from very early on.
+One of the worst things I see when a guy is starting to grow out a beard is how unruly it is from very early on, especially when they don’t have the correct beard grooming skills.
 You need to judge the best shape for a short beard at this stage.
 You need to keep the edges neat.

 Step Three: Use Beard Oil

 As your beard growth progresses, it is especially important to start a beard grooming routine.
 This is the part that seems to throw a lot of guy off based on how many questions I get.
 Is beard oil really necessary?
 What is the best beard oil?
 Smooth Viking Beard Oil for Men is in my opinion, one of the best beard oils and among the best beard care brands.